OtterUpdates/EchoUnofficialProofreadingUpdates/notes-and-regex.md

   * source: https://nativegov.org/resources/terminology-style-guide/
 * county/County
   * Should county be capitalized?
 It's like 50/50 currently. `county`
+* Capitalizations after colons
+  * Overwhelmingly, capitalizations after colons aren't used correctly in R65/Echo/Arches, and I decapped them all for consistency
+  * You can capitalize in very specific circumstances, but it really depends on what style guide and locale you follow, and it's usually still optional
+  * If you truly want some of these colon capitalizations to be reverted then feel free, but put some thought into it, and consider the inconsistency for an average reader seeing only a couple of these remaining intact while the rest are lowercase
 * What is the name of the fucking river?
   * They call it Seesaw, Yeeyaw, Yeeyah, and Yee-Yaw
   * They say that Seesaw and Yeeyaw are mispronunciations, but during Route 65 Chase again calls it Yee-Yaw: